waeverything/WAEPack/README.md

 ## Download
 The latest stable release is available on the [Releases](https://github.com/waeverything/waepack/releases) page.

-If you want to try the development version of the pack you can clone/download the repository and put the pack folder's into your Minecraft instance's resourcepack directory.
+If you want to try the development version of the pack you can clone/download the repository and put the pack folders into your Minecraft instance's resourcepack directory.